Work out how much topsoil you need for your project with this simple calculation

-Topsoil can be purchased in bulk from garden centres and DIY stores, but before you buy it’s better to calculate how much you’ll need so you don’t buy too little, or too much.
+Topsoil can be purchased in bulk from garden centres and DIY stores, but before you buy, it’s better to calculate how much you’ll need so you don’t buy too little, or too much.

 We get the lowdown from gardening experts on how to calculate your topsoil requirements, and offer their advice to ensure you buy the right type for your garden task.

 To start, measure the dimensions of the area you want to cover in metres.
-Do this by measuring the length and width and then multiplying these figures together — length x width.
+Do this by measuring the length and width, and then multiply these figures together – length × width.
 This will give you a value in cubic metres.
-For example, 5m long x 5m wide x 0.1m deep (10 centimetres) = 2.5m³.

 Topsoil varies in depth increments from very shallow (0-25cm) to very deep (150cm+), and a number of factors will influence the recommended depth of imported topsoil.

-These include existing soil and its quality: for example, if your existing soil is of good quality you may only need a shallow layer of topsoil to bring the depth up to a level surface.
+These include existing soil type and its quality: for example, if your existing soil is of good quality, you may only need a shallow layer of topsoil to bring the depth up to a level surface.
 But with poor-quality soil, you may be better off importing the full recommended depth of topsoil.

 Another key consideration is what you’re going to use the area for, such as creating lawns, general gardening or vegetable growing.